inbo/whip/docs/syntax.md

   numberformat: '2.3'       # Will accept numbers with 2 digits to the left
                             # and 3 digits to the right of the decimal point,
                             # such as "12.123" and "-12.123".

+length:
+  numberformat: '.'         # Will accept any float value, such as "1.0", but
+                            # not integers, such as "1".

+length:
+  numberformat: 'x'         # Will accept any integer value, such as "1", but
+                            # not floats, such as "1.0".
 ```

 Note: Always wrap the numberformat specification in single quotes.
 The negative sign is ignored, only digits are taken into account.